All Services

 Voter Status Lookup

-This service allows you to look up your voter registration status using the online Voter Status Lookup.
-Information provided includes:
+This service is offered by the California Secretary of State and allows you to look up your voter registration status using Voter Status Lookup.
+Using this tool, you can:

-You must have a California driver’s license or California ID number on file in our system to access your voter registration status.
+If you recently registered online, please wait at least 24 hours before checking your status.
 If you cannot view your voter status, contact the Elections Office at [email protected] or call 805-781-5228 and we will assist you.

 Voting - Military and Overseas Citizens